patrickf314/devx-project/README.md

 ## Ideas

-I wouldn't the current state of the project as product ready.
+I wouldn't call the current state of the project as product ready.
 It works for my use-cases and is adjusted to my need.
 However, I am willing to develop this project towards more general usages.
 Thus, if you have a different use-case or just want to have some information about what is already supported, feel free